 (non-religious wedding officiant reminds couple about the meaningfulness of life, love, vows & promises)

 Parker and August, you have embraced a new life together.
 Your budding romance has blossomed into full bloom.
-Your are two souls entwined into one who have an exclusive closeness and a true understanding of the purpose and beauty of marriage.
+Your are two souls entwined into one who have an exclusive closeness and a true understanding of the purpose and beauty of companionship.
 Good communication, compassion, commitment, and challenges is the heart of it all.

 Reading